 - The sixty percent (60%) limit on charitable deductions for individuals and ten percent (10%) limit on charitable deductions for corporations are not applicable for 2020 tax returns.

 - Student loan repayments (up to Five Thousand Two Hundred Fifty Dollars ($5,250)) are temporarily added to the list of payments that an employer can make on behalf of an employee for education assistance for 2020.
 Such payments by the employer on behalf of an employee are not included in the employee’s taxable income.

-Thomas, Fisher, Sinclair & Edwards, P.A. is committed to providing quality legal services throughout this challenging time, while also keeping the health of both its employees and clients in mind.
-If you have any questions regarding the Paycheck Protection Program, other provision of the CARES Act, or the credits provided by the FFCRA, please contact our office to set up a phone or video conference.
+Thomas, Fisher & Edwards, P.A. is committed to providing quality legal services throughout this challenging time, while also keeping the health of both its employees and clients in mind.
+If you have any questions regarding the Paycheck Protection Program, other provisions of the CARES Act, or the credits provided by the FFCRA, please contact our office to set up a phone or video conference.